fleximeter/pctheory/docs/transformations.rst

     [2] is the multiplier.
 Multiplication is performed first, then retrograding, then transposition.
 The point at which retrogradation occurs does not affect the final result.
     These operators can be used with pcsegs.

-    .. py:property:: OTO
+    .. py:property:: oto

-        Gets the OTO as a tuple.
+        Gets the ``OTO`` as a tuple.
 Index 0 is the index of transposition, index 1 is whether or not to retrograde, and index 2 is the multiplier.

-    .. py:method:: __init__(self, T=0, R=0, M=1)
+    .. py:method:: __init__(self, T: int = 0, R: int = 0, M: int = 1)

-        Creates an OTO
+        Creates an ``OTO``.

-        :param T: The index of transposition
+        :param int T: The index of transposition
-        :param R: Whether or not to retrograde
+        :param int R: Whether or not to retrograde
-        :param M: The multiplier
+        :param int M: The multiplier

     .. py:method:: __eq__(self, other)